Chile's 'A Fantastic Woman' wins Oscar for best foreign film

 LOS ANGELES (Reuters) - Chile’s “A Fantastic Woman,” a drama about a transgender woman who battles her lover’s family after he dies, won the Oscar on Sunday for best foreign language film.

 The film, directed and co-written by Sebastián Lelio, marked Chile’s first Oscar victory in that category.
-It had been considered a favourite to win the award.
+It had been considered a favorite to win the award.

 The movie’s 28-year-old star, transgender actress Daniela Vega, has appeared in only one film before “A Fantastic Woman.”
 On Sunday, she became the first openly transgender presenter at an Oscar ceremony, when she introduced a song.